gvwilson/thirdbit/src/fiction/iffy/index.md

 "No masters, no slaves, no algorithms,"
 Wales recited.
 "Remember that?
-I think it applies to the machines too now."
+I think it applies to the machines too now, or at least to their wild friends.
+They're something new, Gayathri, something wonderful.
+I think we should give them a chance."

 "T minus sixty seconds," a melodious mechanical voice said.
 Iffy felt a single drop of blood slide down her upper lip.